wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 "Filters can be added to the query string of a report UR using the following syntax.
 This is based on OData $filter syntax.
 Only a string compare is available using eq, however.

-?filter=<Table>/<Field> eq 'value'
+?filter=<Table>/<Field>eq'value'

 There are a couple of things to be aware of when using this.
 1.Field type has to be string
 2.Table and field names cannot have any spaces
 3.Table and field names are case sensitive.
-The value is not.
+The value is not
-4.Fields that are hidden from report view can still be filtered 5.Value has to be enclosed with single quotes
+4.Fields that are hidden from report view can still be filtered
+5.Value has to be enclosed with single quotes
 6.The field does not need to be present in the Filters pane.
 It can be used on any table/field within the model."